getsentry/sentry-native/README.md

   - **crashpad**: This uses the out-of-process crashpad handler.
 It is currently only supported on Windows and macOS, and used as the default there.
   - **breakpad**: This uses the in-process breakpad handler.
-It is currently only supported on Linux, and used as the default there.
+It is currently only supported on Linux and Windows, and used as the default on Linux.
   - **inproc**: A small in-process handler which is supported on all platforms except Windows, and is used as default on Linux and Android.
   - **none**: This builds `sentry-native` without a backend, so it does not handle